cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

 :ref:`artifacts`, only snapshot artifacts can be re-deployed without requiring that they first be deleted.

-Using the RESTful API (note that the version needs to be set explicitly, as the contents of the JAR file are uploaded without the filename):
+Using the RESTful API (note that if the artifact version is not in the JAR manifest file, it needs to be set explicitly, as the JAR contents are uploaded without the filename):

 .. highlight:: console